headmastersquall/caatinga/README.md

 program.

 `$ python setup.py install`

+### PyPI

+Installing from the Python Package Index can be done by using the pip command.

+`$ pip install caatinga`

 After you have installed the package from one of the previous methods, it will need to be configured before you make your first backup.
 The next section will